 If you don’t currently work with a distributor, Spotify works with companies who can handle the licensing and distribution of your music and pay you the royalties you earn when listeners stream your music on Spotify.
 There’s usually a fee or a commission involved, but each service is unique, so be sure to do a little homework before picking one that’s right for your needs.

 Still working on your music?
 Get great sound with the help of professional producers, engineers, musicians and songwriters on SoundBetter, the world’s leading music production talent marketplace — now part of the Spotify for Artists family.

-Note: If you want to submit music for playlist consideration, it must be unreleased.
-We therefore recommend picking a distributor that allows you to select a release date at least a week in the future.
-That way, you can ensure your music is delivered to us ahead of time in order to submit it to our editors.
+Note: If you want to pitch music to our playlist editors, it must be unreleased.
+We recommend picking a distributor that allows you to select a release date at least a week in the future.
+That way, you can ensure your music is delivered to us early enough to pitch it.